 Buying less, living more minimally, and being mindful about what I buy and bring into our home not only help me save money but also reduce stress and keep our home clutter-free.

-I wrote an article 16 Ways to Save Money with a Minimalist Mindset almost two years ago.
-I think I would like to share some other things I don’t buy anymore.
+I wrote a post on 16 Things I’ve stopped buying since going minimalist almost two years ago.
+I would like to update and share some other things I don’t buy or own anymore.

 This post contains affiliate links, to find out more information, please read my disclaimer.

 10 Things I Don’t Buy or Own as a Minimalist

 We don’t own a second car.
 We’re a one-car family.
 Downsizing to one vehicle was the smartest decision for our family.
 We saved thousands a year when we got rid of a second car.